 With type 2 diabetes, the pancreas produces enough insulin but the muscle cells have become resistant to it, also known as insulin resistance.

-What This insulin resistance is often by caused by too much fat in the bloodstream (1).
+Insulin resistance is often by caused is too much fat in the bloodstream (1).

 How does this excess fat get there?
 From the foods we eat — specifically, a high fat diet.

 With insulin resistance, the body will have too much glucose in the blood stream, which when uncontrolled can lead to: